-Skilled Therapy: The assessment, planning, intervention, and evaluation of goal-oriented rehabilitative services that require the skills of a licensed physical therapist (PT), speech therapist (ST) and occupational therapist (OT) to safely and effectively furnish a recognized therapy service whose goal is to improve an impairment or functional limitation, or to maintain, prevent or slow further deterioration of the functional status for members permanently or temporarily residing in a Nursing Facility (NF) and covered by Medicare Part B. These are intermittent rehabilitative services and members do not require, or meet, medical necessity for skilled level of care.
+Skilled Therapy: The assessment, planning, intervention, and evaluation of goal-oriented rehabilitative services that require the skills of a licensed physical therapist (PT), speech therapist (ST) or occupational therapist (OT) to safely and effectively furnish a recognized therapy the goal of which is to improve an impairment or functional limitation, or to maintain, prevent or slow further deterioration of the functional status for members permanently or temporarily residing in a Nursing Facility (NF) and covered by Medicare Part B. These are intermittent rehabilitative services and members do not require, or meet, medical necessity for skilled level of care.